SPOT

 Goryokaku Park

-In spring, it is a famous cherry blossom spot, and in winter, the moat is decorated with illuminations.
-Currently, about 1,500 trees are in bloom.
-When the petals fall, the surface of the moat is covered with petals, creating a "flower raft," which offers a different atmosphere from when the flowers are in full bloom.
-Around the long holidays, the area is bustling with local residents who gather to view the flowers.
-In addition to the cherry blossoms, wisteria, azaleas, water lilies and other flowers are also beautiful.
+In spring, it is a famous cherry blossom spot, and in winter, the area around the moat is decorated with illuminations.
+Currently, there are about 1,500 flowers in bloom.
+When the petals fall, the surface of the moat is covered with petals, creating a "flower raft," which offers a different atmosphere to when the flowers are in full bloom.
+Around the long holidays, the area is bustling with local residents who gather to view the cherry blossoms.
+In addition to the cherry blossoms, there are also beautiful flowers such as wisteria, azalea, and water lilies.

-The perimeter of the moat is a promenade about 1,800 meters long, and many locals can be seen jogging and walking on it.
-In winter, the frozen moat is covered in snow, creating a mysterious world.
-Goryokaku Park offers beautiful scenery in every season.
-If you have a chance to visit Hakodate, be sure to take a leisurely stroll around the park.
+The perimeter of the moat is a promenade about 1,800 meters long, and many locals can be seen jogging and walking along it.
+In winter, snow piles up on the frozen moat, creating a mysterious world.
+Goryokaku Park offers beautiful views in all four seasons.
+If you're visiting Hakodate, be sure to take a leisurely stroll around the park.

 Business Hours